-140. Health Dynamics - This course should be taken during the first year in college.
-Students will learn the principles of diet, stress management, and exercise as they relate to fitness and health.
-Students will personally experience those relationships by putting into effect an individualized program appropriate to their needs and interests.
+140. Health Dynamics - This course for all first year students will establish the knowledge of diet, stress management, and exercise as they relate to fitness and health, and will provide an opportunity for the student to personally experience those relationships by putting into effect an individualized program appropriate to the student's needs and interests.

 Two Credits Staff Both Semesters, May and June Terms

 198. Athletic Training Practicum I - This course provides students with the opportunity to develop competence in a variety of introductory athletic training skills.
 Specific skills to be developed include, but are not limited to, athletic training room procedures, cryotherapy application, first aid procedures, therapeutic modality operation and application, and upper and lower extremity taping, wrapping, and bracing.
 Clinical experiences are obtained in the college's sports medicine facilities and will be accompanied by a one-hour seminar each week.
 Prerequisite: admittance into the athletic training major.

 One Credit Dykhuizen Both Semesters